enderandpeter/win-a2enmod/README.md

 * _add_ - Force script to copy the module file from the search location to the default directory
 * _norestart_ - Don't restart the web server on completion

 Locates the specified module and uncomments its LoadModule line to enable it.
-If the module is not in ServerRoot\modules, the script looks in _location_ or the current directory for the module. `-add` will force the script to either find the file in the current or specified location or fail.
+If the module is not in ServerRoot\modules, the script looks in _search_ or the current directory for the module. `-add` will force the script to either find the file in the current or specified location or fail.

   __a2dismod [[-mod] \<String\>] [-norestart]__
 * _mod_ - The module to add